ILTS Basic and Translational Research Committee – Video Competition

 Display:

-Videos will be hosted on the ILTS YouTube channel and available for viewing prior to the ILTS 2023 Congress.
+Videos will be available for viewing after to the ILTS 2023 Congress.
 Videos will also be displayed at a video booth at the 2023 ILTS meeting in Rotterdam.

 Assessment:

-Videos are posted on ILTS social media and followers are invited to vote on their favorite videos.
-Additionally, participants at the ILTS 2023 Congress will be able to vote at the ILTS booth on their favorite video.
+Participants at the ILTS 2023 Congress will be able to vote at the ILTS booth on their favorite video.
 Votes may be cast through a QR code.
-Finally, the Basic & Translational Research Committee will also vote on their favorite videos.
+Following the Congress, the Basic & Translational Research Committee will also vote on their favorite videos.

 When choosing a favorite video, please consider the content (what is being said), innovation (is this a new endeavor or a modification of an existing technique?), and impact (what is the effect of this technique on the liver transplant population?).